 Where do you get this information?

-We have our own staff of Researchers that pull our data either daily or weekly depending on the Lead Type.
-Most of our Data is collected from Public Record Information.
-However, we do have some data that is not available via Public Record and are considered to be off market data.
+Our researchers pull our data either daily or weekly depending on the Lead Type.
+Most of our data is collected from public record Information.
+However, we do have some data that is not available via Public Records and are considered to be off market data.

-What extra information that you can provide than others?
+What extra information that you can provide than others dont?

 At what intervals do you provide data?

-Our Data is delivered daily or weekly for most Lead Types.
-Some Lead Types are considered “Bulk or Volume Based” Data (Ala Carte) and will be delivered to the Client as needed and requested by the Client.
+Data is delivered daily or weekly for most lead types.
+Some lead types are considered “Bulk or Volume Based data.
+Ala Carte will be delivered as needed.